AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Psychological_Line_(PSY).md

 * *period*
 * *series type*

-The following code sample shows how to create a PSY indicator with default parameters:
+This code sample shows how to create a PSY indicator with default parameters:

 ```
 var psy = plot.psy(mapping, 20, "line");